nico-bohlinger/RL-X/rl_x/algorithms/README.md

 **\_\_init__.py**
 - Registers the algorithm with the algorithm manager
 - Needs to import get_config() function for the registration
 - Creates a constant for the algorithm name which can be specified for running an experiment.
-Algorithm names use their directory structure as the name.
+The name is extracted from the algorithm's directory structure.
     - Example: ```--config.algorithm.name="ppo.pytorch"```
     - See: ```experiments/start_experiment.sh```